 \subsection{Text Augmentation}

-Text augmentation focus on harnessing the advanced capabilities of large models to augment text datasets, which includes two strategies: Label-based and Generated Content-based.
-In the Label-based approach, models are employed to annotate text data, effectively enriching the text dataset with a larger volume of labeled instances.
-Generated Content-based strategies guide models to synthesize new text data, thereby expanding the dataset with freshly generated textual material.
+Text augmentation focuses on harnessing the advanced capabilities of large models to augment text datasets, which includes two strategies: label-based and generated content-based.
+In the label-based approach, models are employed to annotate text data, effectively enriching the text dataset with a larger volume of labeled instances.
+Generated content-based strategies guide models to synthesize new text data to expand the dataset with freshly generated textual material.
 The existing methods are shown in \tablename~\ref{table:texaug}.